linq2js/rativ/packages/rativ/readme.md

         }
       </button>
       Theme: {
-        // slot can be used with local/global signals slot(theme)
+        // slot can be used with local/global atoms slot(theme)
       }
     </>